alexisjcarr/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+React is a powerful unopinionated UI library who’s main purpose is to be used to build powerful applications.
+React uses these encapsulated pieces of UI called Components that concern themselves with their own individual pieces of the DOM.

 - [ ] What does it mean to _think_ in react?

+Per the React documentation (or, more specifically, this particular page in the documentation: https://reactjs.org/docs/thinking-in-react.html), thinking in React encompasses the following:

+  * Start With A Mock
+  * Break The UI Into A Component Hierarchy
+  * Build A Static Version in React
+  * Identify The Minimal (but complete) Representation Of UI State
+  * Identify Where Your State Should Live
+  * Data Flow

 - [ ] Describe state.

+State is the data managed within a component.

 - [ ] Describe props.

+Props is how data is passed from component to component.

 ## Project Set Up